Alonso 2 HRs in 2nd game, Mets split doubleheader with Phils

 Alonso almost single-handedly lifted the Mets in the nightcap, driving a changeup from Cristopher Sánchez (0-1) deep to left for a two-run homer in the first.
 He hit it even farther to left in the fifth off Nick Nelson, a three-run shot that put New York up 5-1.

-“It felt good,” Alonso said of his second homer.
-“Just wanted to do what I could to put a good swing on a pitch in the zone.”

-Alonso was 0 for 3 with a pair of strikeouts in the first game before helping the Mets avoid just their second losing streak of the season.
+Alonso was 0 for 3 with a pair of strikeouts in the first game.

-“We’ve played such great team baseball,” he said.
-“Everyone has answered the bell.”

 Harper, using a pink bat for Mother’s Day, drove a 94 mph fastball from Scherzer (4-1) over the wall in right for a solo homer with two outs in the first.
 He screamed, “I love you, Mom!” into a TV camera before returning to the dugout.